Home

 Just be aware of your thoughts.
 Breathe deeply.
 Resolve to replace the negative thoughts for positive ones.

-Examples of when you can use positive thinking everyday
+How can you use positive thinking in everyday life?

-• There is a client you are dealing with and you are unsure about the outcome of the deal (for the matter, any person with whom you have to agree on something).
+• You are dealing with a client and you are unsure about the outcome of the deal (for the matter, any person with whom you have to agree on something).

 • The traffic is heavy and it seems difficult to find a parking place.
 The usual thought you may have is "It's going to take me ages to park", or something on the line.